Reference

 Nofollow

-A link attribute (rel='nofollow') that tells search engines not to pass link equity to the linked page.
+A link attribute (rel='nofollow') that signals not to pass link equity to the linked page.
 Commonly used for paid links, user-generated content, and untrusted sources.
 Introduced by Google in 2005 to combat link spam.

 O